MattTheRed/mavrck/README.md

 X -- Form with input fields for a username, password and login button.
 X -- The form should accept any username between 4-20 characters and any password 8-20 characters.
 X -- The username entered on the login form should be saved and re-displayed on the navigation/menu of the product page, next to the shopping cart icon
- --- Move user details to a sevice + use locationStorage for persisistence -- UX: Style the validation errors
+X --- Move user details to a sevice + use locationStorage for persisistence -- UX: Style the validation errors
 - Product Page Requirements:
 -- Navigation with